Skip to content

 This course: You'll progress from Level 1 to Level 3, creating your AI agent in Go (using a DevOps agent as the main example).

-How to Read This Textbook
+How to Read This Handbook

 1. Read sequentially — each chapter builds on previous ones